ForestLee0513/usbemani/README.md

 # USBemani

 ⚠️ **Notes for this repository** This repository is a separate Forked repository for AS5600 support.
+In this project, It emulate a 'ABZ encoder (PPR based)' from AS5600's raw angle.
-We are currently only supporting RP2040 and the following features may not work, so please double check before applying this firmware;
+We are currently only supporting RP2040 and the following features may not work, so please double check before applying this firmware.

+**❔ Not Tested**

-- Multi-encoder support
+- Multi-encoders support

+**❌ Not Support**

-- AS5600 for avr8 driver
+- AS5600 driver for avr8

 ⚠️ **Work-In-Progress!** This project is in a recent state of flux as development has led to a complete rearchitecture.
 The contents and documentation of this repository will be changing as items are finalized for release.
 Until then, please treat this as a sneak peek of what's to come. :)